-I’m pleased to add this 1980 advert to my collection.
-It’s a Forbidden Planet promotion inviting fans along to their original and first London store to welcome visits by Dave Prowse (Darth Vader) and Anthony Daniels (C-3PO).
+I’m pleased to add this wonderful print advert to my collection.
+It’s a Forbidden Planet The Empire Strikes Back promotion inviting fans along to their original and first London store to welcome visits by Dave Prowse (Darth Vader) and Anthony Daniels (C-3PO), along with the hope of a surprise visit from one of the American cast.

-The ad style reminds me of an old-school boxing poster or a concert venue ad.
-It has a certain ‘seasoned’ quality to it – and not just because of the foxing of the paper: the store premises, located in London – number 23 Denmark Street – was Forbidden Planet’s first High Street store, opening in 1978.
+The advert’s style and graphics reminds me of an old-school boxing poster or a concert venue ad, while the ‘venue’ is proudly proclaimed as “London’s Newest Science Fiction and Comic Book Shop!”.
+The venue: located in London – number 23 Denmark Street – was Forbidden Planet’s first High Street store, and it opened all the way back in 1978.

-This 1978 ad below is probably one of the first adverts for the Denmark Street store.
-The artwork is by Brian Bolland.
-Beneath an impressive line up of famous comic stars all trying to snatch a peek over Superman’s shoulders at what the Man of Steel is reading, the advert proudly proclaims: “Londons Newest Comic & Science Fiction Book Shop!!!”
+The 1978 print advert below is probably one of the first adverts for the Denmark Street store to be featured in a comic book.
+The artwork is by Brian Bolland, depicting an impressive lineup of famous comic book stars each trying to sneak a peek over Superman’s shoulders at what the Man of Steel is reading.

 Mail Order Catalogues